-State State Income Tax Classification of LLCs Follows Federal? ^c Nonresident Partner Withholding? ^{d, e} Entity-Level Tax on LLPs or LLCs? ^b Series LLC Provisions or Published Guidance? ^f Vermont Yesa LLC/LLP must make quarterly estimated tax payments at second lowest marginal rate on nonresident partner's distributive share of Vermont income.
-LLC/LLP must pay annual tax of \$250.
-No Virginia Yesa LLC/LLP must pay withholding tax of 5% of nonresident partner's allocable share of Virginia income.
+State State Income Tax Classification of LLCs Follows Federal?
+Nonresident Partner Withholding? d, e Entity-Level Tax on LLPs or LLCs? b Series LLC Provisions or Published Guidance? f Virginia Yes a LLC/LLP must pay withholding tax of 5% of nonresident partner's allocable share of Virginia income.
 No Va.
 Code Ann. section 13.1-1088, et seq. (eff.
 July 1, 2020).
 Washington State taxes LLCs as partnerships (no state personal income tax).
 No Business and occupation tax of 0.138% to 3.3% of gross receipts.
 No West Virginia Yesa LLC/LLP pays 6.5% withholding tax on nonresident partner's distributive share of West Virginia income unless nonresident consents filed.
 Effective Jan.
 1, 2015, the business franchise tax is no longer imposed.
 For prior tax years, the tax was the greater of \$50 or 0.1% of capital (generally, average balance of partners' capital accounts per Form 1065).
-No Wisconsin Yes LLC/LLP pays quarterly withholding tax on nonresident shares of Wisconsin income at highest individual and corporate rate, with exemptions.
+No Wisconsin Yes LLC/LLP pays quarterly withholding tax on nonresident shares of Wisconsin income at highest individual/corporate rate, with exemptions.
 For tax years beginning on or after Jan.
-1, 2019, LLC/LLP may elect to be taxed at the entity level at the corporate tax rate of 7.9%.
-Act 2017-368.
-No
+1, 2019, LLC/LLP may elect to be taxed at the entity level at the corporate tax rate of 7.9% with the consent of the majority of owners.
+No Wyoming No state income tax.
+No No No